Logiqx/wsw-results/docs/tech/README.md

 - [Configuration](configuration.md) (incomplete) - details of application, event and session configuration files.
 - [Reports](reports.md) (incomplete) - details of reporting engine, report definitions, configuration, etc.
-- [Countries](countries.md) - details of the country codes used by this project, just for the sake of completeness.